 The defined benefit obligation is calculated by independent actuaries using the projected unit credit method.
 The pension obligation is measured as the present value of the estimated future cash outflows, using a discount rate based on market yields for high-quality corporate bonds that are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating to the terms of the related pension liability.
-The resultant net surplus or deficit recognised as an asset or liability on the statement of financial position is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
+The resultant net surplus or deficit recognised as an asset or liability on the statement of financial position is the fair value of plan assets less the present value of the defined benefit obligation at the end of the reporting period.

-Plan assets exclude unpaid contributions due from Group entities to the schemes, and any non-transferable financial instruments issued by a Group entity and held by the schemes.
+Plan assets exclude unpaid contributions due from Group entities to the schemes.
 If the fair value of plan assets exceeds the present value of the defined benefit obligation, the resultant asset is limited to the asset ceiling defined as the present value of economic benefits available in the form of future refunds from the plan or reductions in contributions to the plan.
 In order to calculate the present value of economic benefits, consideration is given to any minimum funding requirements that apply to any plan in the Company.